 This section provides guidance for the respondent in completing an adjudication response to an adjudication application arising either from a valid payment schedule over which there is disagreement or where the respondent failed to pay the scheduled amount by the due date for payment.

-An adjudication response must be served on the adjudicator on or before the latter of:
+An adjudication response must be served on the adjudicator before the later of:

-Neither Adjudicate Today not the adjudicator may extend these time frames which are specified by the Act.
+Neither Adjudicate Today nor the adjudicator may extend these time frames which are specified by the Act.
 An adjudicator can't take into account an adjudication response which is received late.

 An adjudication response must: